NFP Email Marketing Automation Basics

 This is essentially what we’ve been talking about in the above sections.
 Taking the time to carefully segment your lists and then design highly targeted email streams for each key segment of your audience will result in a much more effective campaign for your event than a general email to your entire contact book ever would.

-Aside from building smarter strategy into your email automation from the beginning, though, there are plenty of additional design-related steps you can take to make your messages more engaging (and, therefore, memorable and effective) for readers.
+Aside from building smarter strategy into your email marketing automation from the beginning, though, there are plenty of additional design-related steps you can take to make your messages more engaging (and, therefore, memorable and effective) for readers.

 Interactivity techniques are great for encouraging more click-throughs to your social media profiles, registration pages, and additional information on your website.
 Strong visual design in your emails’ images and layouts are very important investments of your time and thought as well.

-Make sure your email marketing tools let you track performance analytics—most importantly, the open rates and click-through rates for each message.
+Make sure your email marketing automation tools let you track performance analytics—most importantly, the open rates and click-through rates for each message.

 These metrics will immediately tell you how effective each email was at engaging recipients and driving more engagement for your event, and you can then use those insights to identify which techniques work well and which don’t.